JustForFun88/double-map/README.md

 the unique ID as the key.
 However, finding the element throughout the name will be performed with O(n) time.
 The same is true for the reverse case.

-This crate try to resolve this contradiction by providing a DHashMap structure - a map where you can add, lookup and remove elements using either the first key of type `K1` or the second key of type `K2`.
+This crate tries to resolve this contradiction by providing a DHashMap structure - a map where you can add, look up and remove elements using either the first key of type `K1` or the second key of type `K2`.

 Internally, it uses two maps: the first is of type `HashMap<K1, (K2, V)>` and the second is of type `HashMap<K2, K1>`.
-Using two `HashMap`'s insides instead one brings to the performance and memory penalty.
+Using two `HashMap`'s inside instead one brings to the performance and memory penalty.

 It is recommended to use the first key of type `K1` of quick access to the data,